 Representing a major pharmaceutical manufacturer in a putative RICO class action involving allegations of improper marketing of a drug.

-Representing a consumer products manufacturer in a putative nationwide false advertising class action.
+Representing a consumer products manufacturer in a false advertising class action.

-Defending a historic church in litigation under the Visual Artist Rights Act relating to the placement of a work of art.
+Represented a historic church in litigation under the Visual Artist Rights Act regarding the placement of a work of art, including on appeal to the Second Circuit.

 Represented a leading beverage company in a nationwide false advertising consumer class action.